FAQ re: Southwest Airlines Policy Changes

 Assigned seating has some advantages.
 One of the challenges of open seating is that those who reserve a Customer of Size seat have to constantly explain to others boarding the plane why their seat is not available.
 This is especially difficult when flight attendants begin announcing that “every” open seat must be used on a full flight.
 Customer of Size seats are not open seats; they are reserved for an accommodation need.
 Flyers may feel relieved that assigned seating will remove this challenge.

-NAAFA does not oppose assigned seating itself, but we’re concerned about the ways in which assigned seating has made it difficult on most airlines to book two seats.
-We are also concerned that, even with pre-boarding still available, if assigned adjoining seats cannot be guaranteed in an accessible part of the plane, more larger-bodied or disabled passengers could be forced to deal with the difficulty of being seated in the middle or back of the aircraft.
+NAAFA does not oppose assigned seating itself, but we’re concerned about the ways in which assigned seating has made it difficult to book two seats.
+We are also concerned that, even with pre-boarding, if assigned adjacent seats cannot be guaranteed in an accessible part of the plane, more larger-bodied or disabled passengers will be forced to deal with the difficulty of being seated in the middle or back of the aircraft - or they won’t be able to fly at all if they cannot navigate the narrow aisle.
 For able-bodied or slimmer passengers, location may be a matter of comfort or convenience, but for fat people and disabled people, it can make a difference in whether or not moving through the plane is even possible.

 Why don’t bigger people just buy a business class or first class ticket?